OpenMW/openmw/docs/source/openmw-cs/tour.rst

 better way: right-click the row of our new record and chose *Edit Record*, a new panel will open.

-We can right-click the row of our new record and choose *Edit Record*, a new panel will open.
+We can right-click the row of our new record and select *Edit Record*, a new panel will open.
 Alternatively we can also define a configurable shortcut instead of using the context menu; the default is double-clicking while holding down the shift key.